iotauth/iotauth/examples/README.md

 2. $PTII is for the root directory of the Ptolemy II repository.
 Open two Cape Code models, $PTII/ptolemy/actor/lib/jjs/modules/iotAuth/demo/SecureCommClient/SecureCommClient.xml and $PTII/ptolemy/actor/lib/jjs/modules/iotAuth/demo/SecureCommServer/SecureCommServer.xml.

-3. Change the value of the parameter 'PROJECT_PATH' of each Cape Code model to $ROOT.
+3. Change the value of the parameter 'IOTAUTH_HOME' of each Cape Code model to $ROOT.

 4. Make sure Auth101 is running.